surgical-vision/COMP0246_Labs/final_lab/README.md

 # COMP0246_labs

 This repo holds lab(s) for COMP0246.
-It uses ROS2 humble.
+It uses ROS2 humble. ** You will need your implementation of transform_helpers from the previous lab**

 ## lab1_youbot_kinematics
 For this lab, we will implement forward and inverse kinematics for the KUKA YouBot manipulator.
 We will then implement path planning for this robot.

-### Part 1
+### Part 1.a

 For this activity, we will need to implement methods to do forward kinematics as well as to get the jacobian and to tell whether a given pose is a singularity.

-#### 1.a Implement FK
+#### 1.a.i - Implement FK
 Inside the `youbot_kinematics` package please modify the `youbotKineBase.py`.
 There are TODO items marked to implement forward kinematics and to convert rotation matrices.

-#### 1.b Implement Jacobian and Singularity Methods
+#### 1.a.ii - Implement Jacobian and Singularity Methods
 Inside the `youbot_kinematics` package please modify the `youbotKineStudent.py`.
 There are TODO items marked to jacobian and singularity methods.

-To test your work from 1.a and 1.b, in one terminal run `ros2 launch youbot_kinematics bringup.launch.py` and in another terminal run `ros2 run youbot_kinematics main_student`.
+To test your work from 1.a.i and 1.a.ii, in one terminal run `ros2 launch youbot_kinematics bringup.launch.py` and in another terminal run `ros2 run youbot_kinematics main_student`.

-For 1.a you should see something like the below screenshot where the frame with the post-fix `student` is correctly tracking the end effector as you move the joint angles using the GUI.
+For 1.a.i you should see something like the below screenshot where the frame with the post-fix `student` is correctly tracking the end effector as you move the joint angles using the GUI.

 ![fk](assets/lab2/forward_kinematics.png)

-For 1.b. you should see jacobian matrices printed out in the terminal before the node starts running.
+For 1.a.ii you should see jacobian matrices printed out in the terminal before the node starts running.
 You may compare your work to the below:

 To test your work you may compare to the below expected output.
 You will also rely on this work in the next section.